refaktor/rye-website/content/meet_rye/specifics/opwords.md

 ; returns 13 -- Oops!
 ; op-words evaluate from right to left, pipe-words left to right

-; substracting 3 numbers also doesn't do what you would expect from math 100 - 12 - 5
+; subtracting 3 numbers also doesn't do what you would expect from math 100 - 12 - 5
 ; returns 93
-; it first substracted 12 - 5 and got 7 and it substracted 7 from 100
+; it first subtracted 12 - 5 and got 7 and it subtracted 7 from 100

-; addition and multiplicaton have same operator precedence ; but if this was math expression we would expect result 56 10 * 5 + 2 * 3
+; addition and multiplicaton have same operator precedence ; but if this was a math expression, we would expect the result 56 10 * 5 + 2 * 3
 ; returns 110
 ; from left to right it does: